Phil Mahre: Early years

 Mahre was born in Yakima, Washington alongside his fraternal twin brother Steve (who is four minutes younger).
 Phil, Steve, and their seven siblings (four older, three younger) grew up at a ski area; in 1964, their father Dave "Spike" Mahre became the mountain manager for the White Pass ski area, 50 mi west of Yakima on US-12, where they moved into a home near the base of the lifts.

 By the age of 12, the Mahre twins' future was so promising that ski manufacturers were sending them free skis; the next year, Rossignol tried to sign them to a career-long contract, which their father declined.
 Eventually they would use skis made by an American company K2 throughout their career.
 The Mahre twins worked extensively with the company throughout their careers, developing custom race skis ideally suited to their needs.

-Mahre graduated from Naches High School and also played football as a blocking back and linebacker for the Rangers.
+Mahre graduated from Naches High School where he played football as a blocking back and linebacker for the Rangers.